Guide

 Next steps

-- Send your first email from the terminal
+- Send your first email from the terminal — one-line send across Gmail, Outlook, Exchange, Yahoo, iCloud, or IMAP with scheduling and JSON output

-- Manage your calendar from the CLI
+- Manage your calendar from the CLI — create, list, and update events with DST-aware time handling and free/busy lookups

-- Set up audit logging for AI agents
+- Set up audit logging for AI agents — record every tool call an agent makes against your inbox to a tamper-evident JSONL log

-- Extract OTP codes from email: pull verification codes without opening your inbox
+- Extract OTP codes from email — pull verification codes without opening your inbox

-- Record meetings from the CLI: send a notetaker bot to Zoom, Meet, or Teams
+- Record meetings from the CLI — send a notetaker bot to Zoom, Meet, or Teams

-- Receive inbound email: create managed addresses and process messages via webhooks
+- Receive inbound email — create managed addresses and process messages via webhooks